- Viewing Profile: Topics: Korzul

 90 haste rating gives 1% haste.

 Haste has never been great for resto shamans in pvp, we have plenty of downtime etc and always relied on big burst healing every given number of seconds rather than the consistent output.
-As nice as the scaling is (100 rating for 1% is rather good) we have better stats that fit our healing style better.
+As nice as the scaling is (90 rating for 1% is rather good) mastery and versa fit our healing style better.
 Still better than crit and multi though .

 1% of versatility increase your healing/damage by 1% and reduces the damage you take by 0.5%.
 Think of it like resilience on crack.

 130 rating will give you 1% versatility.

 This is much better than crit for healing output and whilst it doesn't return mana, it does decreases our damage taken (increasing time to live and also making our heals stronger on ourselves due to said damage reduction).

 Our mastery is brilliant for pvp, thankfully it's not changed and blizz is still throwing massive amounts of mastery at us baseline (24% base + grace of air).